tura08/codeflex/docs/project_docs.md

 - **shadcn/ui**: styled components (button, input, table, card, navigation-menu)
 - **Tailwind CSS**: utility-first styling, integrated in `globals.css`
 - **ThemeProvider**: `next-themes` for light/dark switching

 ---

-### Next steps

-1. Dashboard Data & ProjectCard Refinement
-Replace the static array in DashboardPage with a mocked fetch (e.g. from a local JSON or a React Context) to simulate real data.

-Enhance ProjectCard to display a progress bar or difficulty indicator.

-Commit & push once your dashboard renders dynamic data nicely.

-2. “New Project” Page & VariableForm
-Create a route at /apps/new (add src/app/apps/new/page.tsx).

-Render your existing VariableForm on that page, alongside a live ScoreSummary.

-Ensure the form updates state and the summary updates in real time.

-Commit & push after the form + live score works.

-3. VariableTable & Editing
-Under /apps/[id], scaffold an edit page (e.g. src/app/apps/[id]/page.tsx).

-Render your VariableTable there, hooked to the same state you built in “New Project”.

-Allow inline edits (name, weight, score) and removals.

-Commit & push once editing flows correctly.

-4. Supabase Integration
-Wire up your Supabase client and create a apps table with columns: id, name, variables (jsonb), created_at.

-In /apps/new, on form submit push the new project to Supabase.

-In DashboardPage, fetch the list of apps from Supabase instead of mocks.

-Commit & push when your app is persisting and retrieving real data.

-5. Routing & Navigation
-Ensure clicking a ProjectCard navigates to /apps/[id] and loads that project’s details from Supabase.

-Add a “Back to Dashboard” link in the project detail page.

-Commit & push once navigation and deep-linking works.

-6. Basic Authentication (Phase 2 Prep)
-Optionally scaffold Supabase Auth (email/password) so that only you can see your apps.

-Protect the /apps routes behind a “signed-in” check.

-Commit & push when auth gating is in place.

----